lanacaplana/lanacaplana.github.io/site/content/post/Understanding underperformance/index.md

 - Behaviors occasionally misaligned with company values.

 **Manager actions:**
-- The person can continue under their current agreement, with **written approval from the Department Head**.
+- The person can continue under their current agreement, usually with **written approval from the Senior Leadership and the involvement of HR**.
 - Two consecutive ratings of “Partially Meets” require **termination consideration**.

 **Below Expectations**